Vacation Friends: Reception

+Viewership

+Hulu reported that Vacation Friends became the most-watched original film in its opening weekend of all time on the streaming service.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that it was the ninth most-streamed film in the U.S. for the week ended August 27, 2023.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Vacation Friends was watched for 275 million minutes and ranked as the fifth most-streamed film during the week of August 23–29, 2021.
+It later garnered 243 million minutes of watch time and became the sixth most-streamed movie from August 30 to September 5, 2021.

+Critical response

 On the review aggregator website Rotten Tomatoes the film holds an approval rating of 58% based on 74 reviews, with an average rating of 5.60/10.
 The critics consensus reads, "The laughs aren't always in steady supply, but the terrific cast makes Vacation Friends a comedy you can stream without serious reservations."
 According to Metacritic, which sampled 16 critics and calculated a weighted average score of 49 out of 100, the film received "mixed or average reviews".

 Glenn Kenny of The New York Times stated that the movie's strength resides in its cast that successfully manages to provide entertainment, while finding Clay Tarver's direction skillful compared to what other buddy comedy movie directors provide.
-Matthew Aguilar of Comicbook.com rated the movie 4 out of 5 stars, found that the chemistry between the cast members delivers delight, praised the performances of the actors, while finding that Tarver's direction skillfully captures the attention of the audience with his own perspective on the buddy comedy genre.
-Matt Fowler of IGN rated the movie 7 out of 10 and praised the chemistry between the characters, complimented the performances of the cast, stating that both Cena and Meredith Hagner have a natural aptitude to provide a sharp humor, despite finding the movie unsurprising with its plot.
-Brandon Katz of Observer rated the film 2.5 out of 4 stars, claimed that the movie proves Cena is successfully able to portray characters in the comedy genre, found the soundtrack and classic humor of the movie enjoyable, despite finding it a bit generic compared to other buddy comedy movies.
+Matthew Aguilar of ComicBook.com rated the movie four out of five stars, found that the chemistry between the cast members delivers delight, praised the performances of the actors, while finding that Tarver's direction skillfully captures the attention of the audience with his own perspective on the buddy comedy genre.

+Matt Fowler of IGN rated the movie seven out of ten and praised the chemistry between the characters, complimented the performances of the cast, stating that both Cena and Meredith Hagner have a natural aptitude to provide a sharp humor, despite finding the movie unsurprising with its plot.
+Brandon Katz of Observer rated the film two and a half out of four stars, claimed that the movie proves Cena is successfully able to portray characters in the comedy genre, found the soundtrack and classic humor of the movie enjoyable, despite finding it a bit generic compared to other buddy comedy movies.

+Melanie McFarland of Salon.com faults the film for not dealing with the racial issues it raises, saying the film "promote[s] the fantasy that the racial strife between white people and Black people is a matter of perception, not reality."

 Sequel

 In September 2021, it was reported that a sequel titled Honeymoon Friends was in development, with the cast and Clay Tarver set to return.
+In April 2023, the film was retitled Vacation Friends 2 and given a release date of August 25, 2023.